symfony/symfony-docs/cookbook/doctrine/event_listeners_subscribers.rst

 listeners and subscribers.
 Both are very similar, but listeners are a bit more straightforward.
 For more, see `The Event System`_ on Doctrine's website.

+The Doctrine website also explains all existing events that can be listened to.

 Configuring the Listener/Subscriber
 -----------------------------------